 A quick rewind.
-My grandmother was known for her dolls.
+My great grandmother, her real name was Edith Starmer, was known for her dolls.
 She dressed dolls.
 In her younger days, as I remember it told to me, she had boldly walked to Harrods with a suitcase full of them and persuaded them to sell them to their clientele, which they did for years and years.
 Her dolls were splendid and dressed in finery.
 Victorian; Edwardian; from around the world; ball-gowned and up-towned; all laced, and feathered, and sequined, and beaded; and hand-stitched.
 I wonder where all her dolls are now.

 She also made peg dolls.
 And it was this that she taught to me when I was little and she was elderly.
 The first one I made with her was a nanny.
 With tiny babe in arms.
 I remember it took us hours and hours.
 And I wore her out.
 Her teaching me patiently.
 Prompting me to focus and pay mind to task.
 Be neat.
 Finish the details properly.
 And voila.
 A doll.
 A little doll with a life of it's own.
 And that was a magick moment gifted to me by an equally magickal lady.

 I then went home and made another nanny on my own.